-For commission inquiries, print requests, questions about my work or myself, please contact me via mail:
+For assignments, print requests, or questions please contact me via mail:

 selg.lina@gmail.com